ColinKennedy/vim-python-function-expander/README.md

 ### Expansion Hotkey
 The [Tab] key is used to expand callable objects.
-That is because vim-python-function-expander uses UltiSnips.
-So if you want to change the expansion key to be something different, consider adding this to your `~/.vimrc`.
+That is because vim-python-function-expander uses UltiSnips for expansion.
+If you want to change the expansion key to be something different, consider adding this to your `~/.vimrc`.

 ```vim
 let g:UltiSnipsExpandTrigger = 't'  " The `t` key now expands.
 Default: '<tab>'
 ```
+Note: It's not recommended to change the trigger to "t".
+It's just an example.

 ### Plugin Variables